Mr. Ronald Conti, President

-Mr. Al Matos, President
+Mr. Al Matos

 Term Ends: 2019

-Mr. Alfredo Z. Matos was sworn in to a new three-year term on January 3, 2017 and elected president of the board for the second year in a row.
+Mr. Alfredo Z. Matos was sworn in to a new three-year term on January 3, 2017 and elected president of the board in 2016 and 2017.
 He is serving his 10th year on the Randolph Board of Education and has served as board vice president for two years before being elected president in 2016.
 He has served on most board committees and has chaired the facilities committee, finance and transportation committee for two years.
 Mr. Matos is an energy executive with domestic/international experiences in asset management, controls & technology, renewables and energy efficiency and is currently the COO for Noveda Technologies, Inc. after retiring from Public Service Enterprise Group (NYSE: PEG) as VP with over 25 years of service.
 He is a resident of Randolph for more than 20 years and firmly believes that education in the postindustrial era must produce students that are communicators, creators/collaborators, critical thinkers and confident individuals that adds value to society.

 Mr. Matos is a member of the NJIT advisory board that teaches students how to become innovative entrepreneurs, and has been a director of several private and publicly held firms.
 He is Executive Director of the non-profit organization, the Teresa G. Wright Promise Foundation and received the N.J.
 Governor’s Volunteerism Award and the Volunteers of Morris County Award for his Foundation work on drunk driving and teenage decision making issues.
 Mr. Matos is a noted speaker in the media on energy issues and addresses students on such topics as responsibility, decision making and its consequences, integrity, and leadership.